buildbot/buildbot/master/docs/relnotes/index.rst

 * Each Scheduler type can now take a 'reason' argument to customize the reason it uses for triggered builds.

-* A new argument ``createAbsoluteSourceStamps`` has been added to ``SingleBranchScheduler`` for use with multiple codebases.
+* A new argument ``createAbsoluteSourceStamps`` has been added to :bb:sched:`SingleBranchScheduler` for use with multiple codebases.

 * A new argument ``createAbsoluteSourceStamps`` has been added to :bb:sched:`Nightly` for use with multiple codebases.

-* The ``Periodic`` scheduler now supports codebases.
+* The :bb:sched:``Periodic`` scheduler now supports codebases.

 * The :bb:sched:`ForceScheduler` now takes a ``buttonName`` argument to specify the name of the button on the force-build form.

 * Master side source checkout steps now support patches (:bb:bug:`2098`).
-The Git and Mercurial steps use their inbuilt commands to apply patches (:bb:bug:`2563`).
+The :bb:step:`Git` and Mercurial steps use their inbuilt commands to apply patches (:bb:bug:`2563`).

 * Master side source checkout steps now support retry option (:bb:bug:`2465`).

 * Master-side source checkout steps now respond to the "stop build" button (:bb:bug:`2356`).

-* Git source checkout step now supports reference repositories.
+* :bb:step:`Git` source checkout step now supports reference repositories.

-* The Git step now uses the `git clean` option `-f` twice, to also remove untracked directories managed by another git repository.
+* The :bb:step:`Git` step now uses the `git clean` option `-f` twice, to also remove untracked directories managed by another git repository.
   See :bb:bug:`2560`.

 * The ``branch`` and ``codebase`` arguments to the :bb:step:`Git` step are now renderable.

-* Gerrit integration with Git Source step on master side (:bb:bug:`2485`).
+* Gerrit integration with :bb:step:`Git` Source step on master side (:bb:bug:`2485`).

 * P4 source step now supports more advanced options.

-* The master-side SVN step now supports authentication for mode=export, fixing :bb:bug:`2463`.
+* The master-side :bb:step:`SVN` step now supports authentication for mode=export, fixing :bb:bug:`2463`.

-* The SVN step will now canonicalize URL's before matching them for better accuracy.
+* The :bb:step:`SVN` step will now canonicalize URL's before matching them for better accuracy.

-* The SVN step now obfuscates the password in status logs, fixing :bb:bug:`2468`.
+* The :bb:step:`SVN` step now obfuscates the password in status logs, fixing :bb:bug:`2468`.

-* SVN source step and ShellCommand now support password obfuscation. (:bb:bug:`2468` and :bb:bug:`1478`).
+* :bb:step:`SVN` source step and ShellCommand now support password obfuscation. (:bb:bug:`2468` and :bb:bug:`1478`).

 * :bb:step:`CVS` source step now checks for "sticky dates" from a previous checkout before updating an existing source directory.